bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Dusty Damon: 01:26:57

 Oh man.
-But it's kind of funny that the bedfellow of getting Spice and getting more attention is these DGNs.
+But it's kind of funny that the bedfellow of getting splice and getting more attention is these degens.
 Doing whatever they're doing on-chain, which the more I look into it, the more I'm like, what am I looking at?
 I'm wasting my time trying to understand this at all.
 But, splicing like really does increase the on-chain efficiency.
 And I think you just go back like six months ago, that was like, oh, theoretically that matters.